 ABSTRACT.
-Computer experiments reveal that twin primes tend to center on squareful multiples of 6 more often than on squarefree multiples of 6 compared to what should be expected from the ratio of the number of squareful multiples of 6 to the number of squarefree multiples of 6 equal $\pi^2/3 - 1$, or ca 2.290.
-For multiples of 6 surrounded by twin primes, this ratio is 2.427 (for the first 10^{10} primes), meaning that on average for every 1000 twin primes centered on squarefree multiples of 6, there are ca 137 twins that favor squareful multiples over squarefree multiples, a bias of ca 6.0%.
-The same kind of bias, though a bit weaker, ca 1.9%, exists for isolated primes.
+Computer experiments reveal that twin primes tend to center on squareful multiples of 6 more often than on squarefree multiples of 6 compared to what should be expected from the ratio of the number of squareful multiples of 6 to the number of squarefree multiples of 6 equal $\pi^2/3-1$ , or ca 2.290.
+For multiples of 6 surrounded by twin primes, this ratio is 2.427 (for the first $10^{10}$ primes), a relative difference of ca 6.0% measured against the expected value.
+A deviation from the expected value of this ratio, ca 1.9%, exists also for isolated primes.
+These numbers show that primes are drawn excessively to squareful numbers, a phenomenon most likely previously unknown.